Have you ever "lost" a new hire in your HR System? Why does this happen, and how can you prevent it going forward?

 While applying, if the SSN is collected, many applicants will use an invalid SSN such as 999-99-9999 because of privacy concerns.
 Suppose you try to load an invalid SSN into the HR system.
 In that case, the system will detect it as either an invalid number or one already in use (there may already be another hire that used the same invalid SSN.)

 On many occasions, when managers rehire former employees, the rehire eligibility flag in the HR system is unchecked.
 If the former employee is not eligible for rehire, the hire will fail.

 Sometimes hires are processed weeks before they start working.
 The new hire data may have already been loaded into the HR system.
 If this is the case, you may not be able to find your new hire when searching by date.
 If possible, search by SSN to be sure no date filters are in place.

 Make sure to double-check your position number.
-Problems can occur if you hire a candidate for a specific position and then the position is later changed, which could happen for a variety of reasons.
-If the original position information was already sent over during the pre-hire integration, your HR system is going to generate an error when it receives the new position information.
+Problems can occur if you hire a candidate for a specific position, and then the position is later changed, which could happen for various reasons.
+Suppose the original position information was already sent over during the pre-hire integration.
+In that case, your HR system will generate an error when it receives the new position information.